HealGaren/launchkey-mini-mk3-app-by-bolt/README.md

 Special thanks to:

-- [Bolt.new](https://bolt.new) for the pair programming assistance in developing this project.
+- [Bolt.new](https://bolt.new) for the prompt-based development assistance in creating this project.
 This implementation serves as a demonstration of AI's potential in modern software development.
 - [LaunchkeyMiniMK3](https://github.com/giezu/LaunchkeyMiniMK3) open-source project for providing the foundational research and documentation on the Novation Launchkey Mini MK3's MIDI implementation.
 The MIDI message definitions and device behavior understanding in this project are based on their excellent reverse engineering work.